-Have you ever been on the phone or in front of someone who is trying to sell you something, and then when the issue of price comes up, they say something like, “Are you sitting down?” or “I hope you’re prepared for this”?
+Have you ever been on a cold call or in front of someone who is trying to sell you something, and then when the issue of price comes up, they say something like, “Are you sitting down?” or “I hope you’re prepared for this”?

 When we are thinking about price, we automatically feel negative before we know the facts because we feel that we want a bargain and we seldom, if ever, get it.